ExpressPQDelivery/epqd_server_lib_forM4/README.md

 ```
 ./configure --enable-tls13 --disable-tlsv12 --disable-oldtls --disable-shared --disable-static
 ```
-(Only for debug purposes you should pass the `--enable-debug` option too)
+(For debug purposes you should pass the `--enable-debug` option too)

 5. Before we build the project we must edit the `config.h` file and add these lines on the top:
 ```